Updated April 2020

 Some Great Science Fiction Works

-(though I confess I haven’t been able to read sci-fi for many years)
+(though I confess I haven’t read much sci-fi in recent decades)

 John Milton, Paradise Lost